tariqahmed1912/internship-kloudle/docs/static_analysis.md

 #### CLI-based

  In the Production server, enter DVNA container in exec mode.

 ```bash
 sudo docker exec -it -u 0 dvna-app /bin/bash
 ```

-To install njsscan, we first need to install pip3 in 'dvna-app' container in production server.
+Following the [official documentation](https://github.com/ajinabraham/nodejsscan) available on GitHub, I installed njsscan using pip3.
+To use pip3, we first need to install it in the `dvna-app` container in production server.

 ```bash
 apt update && apt install python3-pip
 ```

-Install njsscan
+Install njsscan using pip3.

 ```bash
 pip3 install njsscan